 Business Access Transit (BAT) lanes are a key element of the preferred cross-section.
 BAT lanes are lanes in which buses travel and vehicles can use only for making right turns at intersections or turning into existing driveways midblock.
-The recommended BAT lanes can be accommodated in the existing curb-to-curb width of the street if the existing median width is reduced.
-This corridor design aims to retain efficiency and reliability of a MAX BRT route on North College Avenue as traffic grows in the area, while maintaining the existing number of travel lanes for other vehicles on the corridor.
-This design also aims to improve the comfort and safety of people using active modes and people taking transit on the corridor.
+The recommended BAT lanes can be accommodated in the existing curb-to-curb width of the street if the existing median width is reduced,typically one to five feet of median narrowing is necessary.